 - Polyurethane – Polyurethane is appealing because snow slides off the blade instead of sticking, so there is no need to constantly get out of your truck to remove the snow stuck to the blades.
 These plows also hold strong against dents and scratches during use so even over time its color stays looking great.

-- Mild steel – Steel plows are known to be even more durable; they can withstand more scraping against rocks and other obstacles in the road.
-There are two types of steel used in making snowplows.
+- Mild steel – There are two types of steel used in making snowplows.
 Mild steel is the classic snowplow material.
+It is typically welded to the moldboard farm adding structural strength to the moldboard.
 It is heavy-duty and able to withstand lots of use without getting damaged.

 - Stainless steel – Stainless steel is the smoother of the two, which helps snow slide off more easily.
 It has a sleek, appealing look.
 It’s resistant to corrosion, making it a durable choice.